Categories

 Hey, I made some paper!
 To be more precise, I made recycled paper using scrap paper from my own home.
 I remember facilitating an event years ago at the museum where we had people make paper, but it was one of those things where I was so busy running things I didn’t actually get to make anything.
 So a few years later (and with my renewed printmaking efforts) I figured it was time to make my own paper.

 And if you’re interested in the whole process, there’s a ton of information online, and plenty of videos on YouTube.
 I watched a bunch, and while I didn’t follow any one of them exactly, I got close enough to get some good results for the first try.
-I bought a tub, strainer, and sponges from a dollar store, found a piece of scrap screen from a window, and then I made my own mold and deckle.
+I bought a tub, strainer, and sponges from a dollar store, found a piece of scrap screen from a window, and then I made my own mould and deckle.

-This is one of those things where if you’ve got a wood shop and scrap wood and that sort of stuff, cranking out the mold and deckle would be quick and easy… Since I don’t really have access to those thing I figured I would 3D print them.
+This is one of those things where if you’ve got a wood shop and scrap wood and that sort of stuff, cranking out the mould and deckle would be quick and easy… Since I don’t really have access to those thing I figured I would 3D print them.
 I designed the two parts so I could embed magnets into the corners to help hold them together while in use.
 It mostly worked.
 I may tweak a few things in the next revision.

 I printed the parts on the Prusa MINI and they’re about 160mm square, so the paper I made is just slightly smaller than that, probably closer to 145mm x 145mm, which is about 5.5″ square which should work well for my prints that are on 3″ x 5″ paper.